RedFr4me/RedFr4me/README.md

 * 🖥️  See my portfolio at [MyPortfolio)](https://joao.henriques.pro)
 * ✉️  You can contact me at [groundsarts@gmail.com](mailto:groundsarts@gmail.com)
 * 🚀  I'm currently working on [Skoonova](http://skoonova.com)
-*  I've been a coach at [ProGuides.com by AimLabs](http://proguides.com/coach/redfr4me/leagueoflegends) since september 2019!
+*  I've been a coach (and manager for 2 years) at [ProGuides.com by AimLabs](http://proguides.com/coach/redfr4me/leagueoflegends) since september 2019!
 I've coached over 800+ students from beginner to semi-pro since then!

 ### Skills and Expertise